U(2) is Right for Leptons and Left for Quarks

 Our results can be succinctly summarized as follows: First, operators involving only the fields $\ell$, $u$, $d$, or flavor transfers of the form $\bar q_\alpha e^\alpha$ are not suppressed by $\U(2)_{q+e}$ and, therefore, exhibit the same bounds as the flavor anarchy scenario.
 The same is true for flavor-violating $\ell$, $u$, or $d$ currents that multiply flavor-conserving currents of any species, e.g., $[\mathcal{C}_{\ell q}]_{1211}$ contributing to $\mu\rightarrow e$ conversions or $[C_{\ell e}]_{2111}$ producing $\mu \rightarrow 3 e$.
 On the other hand, flavor-violating $q$-currents are CKM suppressed, resulting in MFV-like bounds for $4q$ operators and moderate suppression in mixed $2q$ operators.
 Similarly, flavor-violating $e$-currents are $R_e$ suppressed, for example, $\mu \to 3 e$ from $\mathcal{O}_{ee}$ arises only via $[R_e^\dag]_{23} [R_e]_{31} \propto m_e m_\mu /m_\tau^2$.

 Chirality-flipping operators built from $\bar\ell e$, $\bar q u$, or $\bar q d$ break $\U(2)_{q+e}$ and come suppressed compared to anarchy.
 Examples include dipole operators, as well as scalar and tensor 4-fermion operators.
 Especially, the small left-handed up quark rotation gives a strong suppression in $\bar q u$ combinations.
-An interesting case is the $[\mathcal{O}^{(3)}_{lequ}]_{1133}$ operator, which gives large contributions to electron EDM via RG mixing involving the top Yukawa~\cite{Jenkins:2013wua}.\footnote{This pattern of flavor violation only mildly depends on the ambiguity in $\U(1)_{q+e}$ factor, involving a limited set of operators such as $\mathcal{O}^{(3)}_{lequ}$.}
+An interesting case is the $[\mathcal{O}^{(3)}_{lequ}]_{1133}$ operator, which gives large contributions to electron EDM via RG mixing involving the top Yukawa~\cite{Jenkins:2013wua}.

 The SMEFT analysis provides a useful guideline for the expected pattern of deviations.